shanawaz112/supply-chain-management/README.md

 Environment Variables

-Create a .env file in the root of your project and add the following variables:
+Create a .env file in the root of your project and add the following variables.
+Contact

     •	Name: Mohammad Shanawaz
     •	Email: shanawaz170589@gmail.com
     •	GitHub: shanawaz112

 These environment variables are privately shared.

 # Make sure to fill in the required values in the .env file